Probate and Estate Administration Solicitors

 No two families are the same, so it is not a question of “one size fits all.
 We can ensure that what a family is being offered suits them.

-In many cases, the family wish to deal with a lot of administration themselves, but we can still assist in relation to the tax paperwork and obtaining the Grant of Probate, where needed, for a fixed fee.
+In many cases, the family wishes to deal with a lot of administration themselves, but we can still assist in relation to the tax paperwork and obtaining the Grant of Probate, where needed, for a fixed fee.

 Our pledge to the families of Plymouth is that Wolferstans will always provide them with a level of service that is right for them in administering a deceased person’s estate, and we urge them to take the time to have an initial no obligation discussion with a lawyer to consider all of their options before acting too quickly.